workshops for leaders and teachers

 What does content literacy mean and what does it look like in the classroom?

 Content literacy is a blending of Social Studies content standards and process standards.
-STAAR 2.0 is going to require a new level of content literacy, and we need to start preparing students for that level of thinking now.
+STAAR 2.0 requires a new level of content literacy, and we need to prepare students for that level of thinking now.
 Since the process standards are tightly vertically aligned from 4th grade-EOC, it is important this foundation is solid.
+The Social Studies Foundations ePLC addresses the fundamentals of social studies content literacy.

 The Social Studies Foundations ePLC provides a virtual learning and a support system throughout the year with: